 - Look for a yellow spot.
 This spot is where the watermelon rested on the ground.
 A creamy, yellow spot (versus a pale, white one) indicates that it was allowed to fully ripen before harvesting.

 - Give it a thump.
 The melon's surface should be firm, and a juicy one should have a deep hollow sound.

-I think you’re going to love the easy, breezy Mediterranean flavors in this Watermelon Salad, but the recipe is endlessly customizable!
+You're going to love the easy, breezy Mediterranean flavors in this Watermelon Salad as-is, but the recipe is endlessly customizable!
 Feel free to change it up according to whatever you have on hand.

 Here are some ideas to inspire you:

 - Veggies + Fruits: Watermelon may be sweet, but it pairs surprisingly well with savory ingredients.
 And of course, it's a natural with other fruit.
 Try adding tomato, avocado, cucumber, strawberries, blueberries, raspberries, or peaches to your salad.
 You could also substitute Pickled Onions for the fresh ones (yum!).